Recent Client Success Stories

 Step One: Tell Your Harasser to Stop

 For offensive conduct to be unlawful harassment, it must be unwelcome.
 The first way you establish this is by telling your harasser to stop.
-If you are unable to dismiss a harasser because of the position they hold in your workplace or other factors, do not give up on your case.
+If you cannot dismiss a harasser because of the position they hold in your workplace or other factors, do not give up on your case.
 The EEOC looks at the whole record and the circumstances of your situation when deciding whether your employer is liable for sexual harassment.

 Step Two: Gather Evidence of Harassment and Your Employer’s Response